cms-btv-pog/BTVNanoCommissioning/README.md

   --log LOG             log on y axis
   --norm NORM           Use for reshape SF, scale to same yield as no SFs case -v VARIABLE, --variable VARIABLE
                         variables to plot, splitted by ,.
 Wildcard option * available as well.
-Specifying all would run through all the variables.
+Specifying `all` will run through all variables.
   --SF                  make w/, w/o SF comparisons --ext EXT             prefix name
   -i INPUT, --input INPUT